TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 ]

 === Survey of Sorting Algorithms
 In this survey, we will consider the optimal data structures.
-Design and Analysis of (some of) them is dicussed in ch11.
+Design and Analysis of (some of) them is discussed in ch11.

 We will let $w = log(M)$
 #table(